crs4/HPCNN-AI-based-3D-interior-building-model-creation/README.md

-# HPCCN Project / AI-based 3D interior building model creation summary
+# HPCCN Project: Summary of AI-based 3D interior building model creation results

 This repository presents preliminary results related to Task 2.7-WP2 in the HPCCN: National Center for HPC, Big Data and Quantum Computing Spoke 9 Digital Society and Smart Cities (See [PAGE](https://www.supercomputing-icsc.it/en/partnership/)).
 The HPCCN project promotes national and international-level innovation, building on a state-of-the-art infrastructure for computation and big data management.